 Grand Army of the Republic Building

 This 114-year-old castle once served as a gathering place for civil war veterans.
-The Grand Army of the Republic Building is currently undergoing a massive renovation, but you can step inside by checking out the regularly posted updates and photos.
+The Grand Army of the Republic Building is currently undergoing a massive renovation, and two classic Detroit restaurants are housed on the lower floor.

 Wayne County Building